null Skip to Content

 Ultimately, the look you want to achieve will guide your choice of wainscoting vs. paneling.
 You’ll want to match your panel or wainscot style to the aesthetic you want in your home.
 An ornate, elaborately carved wainscoting will look out of place in a house with modern, sleek décor.
 If you want to break up the length of a wall, you’ll choose wainscoting.
 If you want to transform an entire wall, you’ll pick paneling.

 The same applies for exterior options.
 Paneling works for many homes, especially if you want one clean line from roof to the ground.
-If you want to incorporate rock or brick without covering your entire exterior wall with these materials, wainscoting is the best choice.
+If you want to incorporate faux rock or faux brick panels without covering your entire exterior wall with these materials, wainscoting is the best choice.

 View Our Faux Panels